-In general, MERIS perceives greater uncertainty associated with unrated Originators, and the use of securitization proceeds to fund the Originator's growing phase.
-However, this is mitigated by the Originator's experienced management team and strict adherence to its underwriting policies and procedures, which assure a high quality receivables pool.

-- Class A notes will follow a predetermined amortization schedule.
+- In general, MERIS perceives greater uncertainty associated with unrated Originators, and the use of securitization proceeds to fund the Originator's growing phase.
+However, this is mitigated by the Originator's experienced management team and strict adherence to its underwriting policies and procedures, which assure a high quality receivables pool. - Class A notes will follow a predetermined amortization schedule.
 Although, the predetermined repayment schedule provides greater visibility of expected cash flows to investors, it presents extra challenges to the transaction in terms of liquidity management and prepayment risk.
 The liquidity risk is partially mitigated by maintaining sufficient cash reserves to ensure a minimum of three months senior fees and coupon payments.
 Further liquidity support to class A notes is available through the subordination of the administration fees, which will be available on a monthly basis to cover any shortfall in liquidity.
 Class A notes are also completely insulated from prepayment risk, as the scheduled principal amortization includes no prepayment expectation, with 100% of actual prepayments being passed through to Class B note holders as principal amortization. - No independent calculation agent for the subordinated administration fees.
 Partially mitigated by the performance reports to be issued by the Custodian and verified by the Auditors within a month after the actual cash disbursement date. - The administration fee subordination is not expected to provide liquidly or credit support during the life of class B and C notes, except some limited backing upon maturity of the notes.
-This feature is most useful during the life of class A notes due to the predetermined amortization schedule of the notes and due to the more sizeable amount of the administration fees in the first year of the notes. - 22.6% of the securitized receivables are related to the sale of used cars.
+This feature is most useful during the life of class A notes due to the predetermined amortization schedule of the notes and due to the more sizeable amount of the administration fees in the first year of the notes. - 24.4% of the securitized receivables are related to the sale of used cars.
 In general, used cars are associated with a greater probability of default due to the perceived higher credit risk of the buyers.
-Nevertheless, the majority of the used cars included in the securitization portfolio are premium brands, which indicate high creditworthiness of the buyers.
+Nevertheless, the majority of the used cars included in the securitization portfolio are premium brands, which indicate high creditworthiness of the buyers. - Although this is the 27th securitization transaction by the same issuer, legal uncertainties still exist, given that the transaction relies on key legal concepts that remain largely untested in judicial proceedings or in practice in Egypt.
+MERIS took comfort from the legal opinions provided by the transaction's legal advisor on issues such as true sale, separateness of accounts, and concluded that the legal risks were consistent with the assigned ratings.